 Here is everything you need to follow the steps for placement pre-approval:

 • Prefer a detailed explanation?
-Watch our Semester 1 2025 Information Session video walkthrough for the step-by-step guide!
-Here are the slides.
+Watch our 2026 Information Session video walkthrough for the step-by-step guide!

 • Looking for a step-by-step guide?
 See all the steps outlined below

-Here are the 7 steps to follow to obtain pre-approval for your ENGN3100 placement:
+7 steps to follow to obtain pre-approval for your ENGN3100 placement

 Step 1: Understand the process

-Bachelor of Engineering (Honours) in Software Engineering is required to undertake 12 weeks (420 hours) practical work experience.
-A minimum of 8 weeks (280 hours) must be in a software engineering environment, under the supervision of a software engineer.
-The remaining 4 weeks can be in any sort of employment.
+• Bachelor of Engineering (Honours) in Software Engineering is required to undertake 420 hours work experience.
+A minimum of 280 hours must be in a software engineering environment, under the supervision of a software engineer.
+The maximum 140 hours can be in any sort of employment.

-Please note any work undertaken within the ANU or any other university cannot be counted towards ‘a minimum 8 weeks (280 hours) of work in an software engineering environment’.
+• Please note any work undertaken within the ANU or any other university cannot be counted towards ‘a minimum 280 hours of work in an engineering environment’.

-Read the information about ENGN3100 available via this page to ensure that you understand the process and the types of suitable employment.
+Read the information about ENGN3100 available via this Program and Course page to ensure that you understand the learning outcome and the assessment.

 Step 2: Arrange the placement